-One of the questions we get all the time is how budget for a fluctuating income.
-Teachers, per diem workers, business owners, employees with hourly pay with bonuses, people paid with commissions or even just not paid on a set schedule say that it's impossible to budget for that.
-You're not alone and we're here to healp.
-We don't want you experiencing feast or famine with your budget where you are living thin then you get a large paycheck and you go celebrate or live a little too loose.
-We don't want you to have the roller coaster ride that so many people experience.
+One of the questions we get all the time is how to budget for a fluctuating income.
+Teachers, per diem workers, business owners, employees with hourly pay with bonuses, people paid with commissions or even just not paid on a set schedule say that it's impossible to budget.
+You're not alone, and we're here to help.
+We don't want you experiencing feast or famine with your budget.
+People tend to live thin then when they get a large paycheck go celebrate or live a little too loose.
+We don't want you to have the roller coaster ride that many commission-based people experience.
 We want you to plan your budget just like you are getting a steady paycheck.
-Steady paychecks are nice and boring and when it comes to budgets, boring is good.
+Steady paychecks are nice and boring, and when it comes to budgets, boring is good.

 - Get your expenses dialed in.
 Get them super consistent and organized.
 Do this by writing them down in due date order.
-Also, really think about what is a need versus a want and eliminate the wants if you feel they are adding to your stress.
+(See our handy How to Budget post for how best to organize this.)
+Also, really think about what is a need versus a want, and eliminate the wants if you feel they are adding to your stress.

-- You can look at that deposit account as often as you want so you can see when you need to really ramp up your commissions or make more income.
+- You can monitor that deposit account as often as you want so it should be obvious when you need to ramp up your commissions or make more income.

-- If you get a lump sum payment infrequently (teachers getting paid once at the beginning of the school year), you can put that lump sum in the deposit account and give yourself a paycheck until the next lump sum comes in.
+- If you get a lump sum payment infrequently (e.g., teachers getting paid once at the beginning of the school year), you can put that lump sum in the deposit account and give yourself a paycheck until the next lump sum comes in.

 - Estimate low.
 If you're not sure what your next check is going to be, estimate low so you're not going to have issues with overextending yourself.

 - Expect it later than what you're thinking.
-If you're not sure if your next check is coming in February or March, budget for March and if it comes in February you'll be pleasantly surprise and if it comes in March you will be prepared.
+If you're not sure if your next check is coming in February or March, budget it for March and if it comes in February you'll be pleasantly surprised.
+If it comes in March, you will be prepared.